 Chicken Crust Pizza

-- Shredded chicken (perfect use for leftovers!) to make this Low Carb Chicken Pizza Crust
+- Shredded chicken (great use for leftovers) to make this Low Carb Chicken Pizza Crust

 - Ground chicken thigh to make this Best Low Carb Chicken Pizza Crust